alexshink/vue3-clickout/README.md

 A directive that allows you to call a function when you click outside the active area of an element.
 The active area of an element is the element itself and any descendant nested within it.

-When clicked in the active area, the class `v-clickaway-active` is added to the element, otherwise it is removed.

 ## Requirements

 - Vue 3.x